-EU watchdog says regulators should ban 'letter-box' investment firms
+EU says regulators should stop 'letter-box' financial firms

 In a third opinion, ESMA said regulators should also prevent asset managers from setting up letter-box operations, bringing them into line with rules applying to hedge funds.

-"It is a big development because the ‘letter-box’ concept is only a...hedge fund idea," said Leonard Ng, co-head of the EU financial services regulatory group at law firm Sidley Austin, adding that legislation for other asset managers "has not previously been as prescriptive".
+"It is a big development because the ‘letter-box’ concept is only a ... hedge fund idea," said Leonard Ng, co-head of the EU financial services regulatory group at law firm Sidley Austin, adding legislation for other asset managers "has not previously been as prescriptive".

+ESMA said regulators should keep a close eye on investment managers who set up operations with fewer than three full-time staff.

+"Granting authorizations to relocating entities should not result in a situation in which these entities could continue to perform substantially more portfolio management and/or risk management functions for the relevant funds in their original member state," it said.

+Chris Cummings, chief executive of Britain's Investment Association, said he supported ESMA's setting of "robust standards" for UK investment management firms doing business with the EU after Brexit.

-Reporting by Carolyn Cohn and Maiya Keidan; Editing by Keith Weir
+Additional reporting by Simon Jessop; Editing by Keith Weir and Mark Potter